Cookies managing

 A bomb hit my parents’ house

-One of my relatives died in the territorial defense forces, and a few other people I knew were killed as well.
-By the way, my daughter-in-law was also in the territorial defense forces, and she even got a medal.
+One of my relatives died fighting in the territorial defense forces, and a few other people I knew were killed as well.
+By the way, my daughter-in-law also served in the territorial defense forces, and she even earned a medal.

-Last September I returned to Ukraine, but I had nowhere to live, so I moved my things to my friend’s shed, and went back to Budapest after a month.
-It was a difficult month: I walked a lot through the destroyed city and even recorded a little video.
+I returned to Ukraine last September, but I had nowhere to live, so I moved my things to my friend’s shed, and went back to Budapest after a month.
+It was a difficult month.
+I walked a lot through the destroyed city and even recorded a little video.
 I watch it sometimes to have a good cry…

 Many of my friends and relatives find themselves in the same situations.
-The house of Irina Anasenkova (a member of our community) was bombed, and the Russists came to her mother’s place (she lives in Bucha), defecated there and stole her things.
+The house of Irina Anasenkova (a member of our community) was bombed, and the Russians came to her mother’s place (she lives in neighboring Bucha), defecated all over, and stole her things.

 At the same time, many people who evacuated came back.
-Overall, the community lost approximately 15% of the membership.
-But these numbers are misleading: people come and go; Irpin often experiences power outages.
-Those who have a place to wait it out are not returning yet.
+Overall, the community lost approximately 15% of its population, but these numbers do not tell the whole story: people come and go, especially as Irpin often experiences power outages.
+Those who have a place to wait out the war are not returning yet.
 I live off my daughter.
-My pension in Ukraine is 2200 hrn (~60 USD), and I cannot find a job here because of my age.
-My daughter hosts some other people from Irpin: there are seven of us in total.
+My pension in Ukraine is 2200 UAH (~60 USD) per month, and I cannot find a job here because of my age.
+My daughter hosts some other people from Irpin, so there are seven of us in total.

-I try to help the community as much as I can: I coordinate the work of volunteers who distribute food and clothing.
-And I go to Irpin for short amounts of time.
-The community continues to work.
-We have two chairs: me and Irina Kaygorodova.
+I try to help the community as much as I can.
+I coordinate volunteers who distribute food and clothing.
+I also go to Irpin for short amounts of time.
+The Jewish community continues to operate.
+We have two chairs: myself and Iryna Kayhorodova.
 She went to Israel, but came back.
-On major holidays we get up to 30 people.
+We get up to 30 people on major holidays.
 Of course, it is difficult because of the power outages.
 One time we came, and then the lights went out.
 Our community center is on the ground floor.
-We lit the candles, but there were no windows, and it was hard to breathe.
-Our members are elderly, so we said a prayer, made a kiddush, and went home.
-But we get support from larger communities: Zhitomyr, Dnipro.
+We lit candles, but there were no windows, and it was hard to breathe.
+Our members are elderly, so we said a prayer, had kiddush, and went home.
+But we get support from larger communities, like Zhytomyr and Dnipro.

 It is a little scary to come back now, although I get daily calls from my friends.
-They have gotten used to the sirens, and just walk the streets, not paying attention to the air raid alerts.
-But you don’t know where and when a shell will fall.
+They have gotten used to the sirens, and just walk the streets, not paying attention to the air raids.
+But you don’t know where and when a bomb will fall.
 I shudder when I think about my September trip.
-Now when I come, I try not to walk the street: hold the celebration and come back.
+Now when I come, I try not to walk the street: just have our holiday celebration and come back.

 The testimony was chronicled on April 21, 2022